-We hold that the Board's uniqueness analysis erred in three ways: (1) by failing to properly identify each property's unusual attributes to compare them to other properties; (2) by failing to understand the requirement of nexus; and (3) by using too generalized an analysis.
+We hold that the Board erred in its uniqueness analysis in three ways: (1) by failing to properly identify each property's unusual attributes to compare them to other properties; (2) by failing to understand the requirement of nexus; and (3) by using too generalized an analysis.
+We will discuss each error, and then describe the proper mode of analysis that the Board must conduct for uniqueness.